Patricia Potter

 Patricia Caroline Potter (born 3 March 1975) is an English actress, known for her role as Diane Lloyd in the BBC medical drama series Holby City.
 From 2016 to 2017, she appeared in the BBC soap opera Doctors as Jane Fairweather.
+In 2026, she joined the cast of the BBC soap opera EastEnders as Gemma Hawkins.

 Personal life

 Potter grew up on a farm in Kent with her father, David, her mother, Viv, and her sister, Kate.
 She refers to her parents as "the most hard-working, generous and genuine people I know."
 Discussing her decision to become an actress, she has stated that "It was the only thing I was ever any good at school and I was lucky enough to have a very encouraging teacher."
 A graduate of the London Academy of Music and Dramatic Art, Potter married her partner Jim Down, an intensive care consultant and anaesthetist, on 19 May 2007.
 In 2006, Potter ran the Flora London Marathon for the Anthony Nolan Trust in 4:53:54, raising over £3,000 for the charity.
 She said of the experience: "That was my first and my last marathon, I admire anyone who does these runs on a regular basis.
 It's been very difficult to train with the work schedule at Holby and so again, I do appreciate the hard work that goes in to the marathon."
 She sang "Can't Help Loving That Man of Mine" and "The Way You Look Tonight" at co-star Tina Hobley's wedding in December 2006.

 In early October 2009, Potter gave birth to twins, a boy and a girl.